asyrjasalo/dockoon/bicep/README.md

 to get the container status from 'waiting' to 'running' and also to get the API deployment to succeed.

+### API developer portal

+DNS records for API Gateway, Developer Portal (new version) and Management API are created in the DNS zone and set as custom domains in APIM by deployment.

-The developer portal must be explicitly published in the API Management.
-To do so via Azure portal, go to API Management -> Portal Overview -> Publish.
+The developer portal (as well as management API) must be explicitly published in the API Management.
+To publish Developer Portal via Azure portal, browser to API Management -> Portal Overview -> Publish.

+### API key

+The API is created in the product `app_name` (which is also created).
+An API Management default group named 'Developers' is assigned to the product.

+To get a subscription key for the API, sign up via your API Management developer portal.
+Portal signed up user is automatically placed in the group 'Developers', thus granting access (and a subscription key) to the product.

-## Update API only
+## Update single API

 Redeploy API in APIM based on the latest OpenAPI specification available: